18F/18f.gsa.gov/_posts/2016-03-23-what-have-you-loved-working-on.md

 “I have been working at Census with government workers who are incredibly talented experts, in tech and statistics.
 Finding ways to support their good work, and move the bureau towards internet data collection for 2020 has been incredibly rewarding.
 I also work with an incredible group of 18F people in this endeavor, and it is an honor to be side-by-side with so many talented strategists.”  - {{ "kane" | team_link}}</div>

-> "Love bureaucracy hacking.
+<blockquote> "Love bureaucracy hacking.
 Love being entrepreneurial in a large, complex environment that can seem impervious.
 (Oh yes!
 It's happening.)
 Loved when a senior Department of Defense official commended me for putting "Philip sized holes in the walls" across the Pentagon."
-(Ed. note: Not literally.) - **Philip Harding**
+(Ed. note: Not literally.) - Philip Harding</blockquote>

-> "I continue to pinch myself about the type of work I get to do at 18F.
+<blockquote> "I continue to pinch myself about the type of work I get to do at 18F.
 Not only are the impact areas incredibly compelling (helping the Navy place the right officers in the right jobs at the right time; making it easier for EPA to monitor air emissions and pesticides ingredients to keep our environment safe), but the fact that I get to wear all three of my design research, UX design, and product strategy hats interchangeably is just crazy-awesome.
-I am totally in the zone when helping our agency partners move themselves out of "analysis paralysis" and into experimenting with small prototypes designed to meet the needs of real humans, and the fact that I get to do that every day at 18F makes me ridiculously, geekily happy." - {{ "alex-pandel" | team_link }}
+I am totally in the zone when helping our agency partners move themselves out of "analysis paralysis" and into experimenting with small prototypes designed to meet the needs of real humans, and the fact that I get to do that every day at 18F makes me ridiculously, geekily happy." - {{ "alex-pandel" | team_link }}</blockquote>

-> "So far I have helped plan and execute on projects as wide-ranging as helping our armed forces better coordinate their global talent pool; aiding the Department of the Treasury in bringing a new level of financial transparency to the public; and assisting the Environmental Protection Agency in thinking through ways to modernize their approach to labeling and inspecting pesticides.
-Each project has been different, but in every case I've been able to see how my efforts are going to positively impact the way our country functions, and I'm extremely grateful of the opportunity to get to do this work." - {{ "lane-becker" | team_link }}
+<blockquote> "So far I have helped plan and execute on projects as wide-ranging as helping our armed forces better coordinate their global talent pool; aiding the Department of the Treasury in bringing a new level of financial transparency to the public; and assisting the Environmental Protection Agency in thinking through ways to modernize their approach to labeling and inspecting pesticides.
+Each project has been different, but in every case I've been able to see how my efforts are going to positively impact the way our country functions, and I'm extremely grateful of the opportunity to get to do this work." - {{ "lane-becker" | team_link }}</blockquote>

 <div class="response-block">{{ "jessie-posilkin" | team_photo }}

 “I love facilitating workshops and helping people articulate what it is their are trying to do.
 No matter the agency (or institution), people get stuck articulating the problem the want to solve — which makes it harder to find a solution.
 Whether drafting contracts, developing a prototype, or scoping the next phase of a project, people light up when they feel heard and see a path forward.
 It doesn't get old.” - {{ "jessie-posilkin" | team_link}}</div>